x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/receive-connectors.md

 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 17751a60-39fe-433f-84d2-bfc14ff4ba51
-description: "Summary: Learn about Receive connectors in Exchange Server, and how they control mail flow into your Exchange organization."
+description: "Summary: Learn about Receive connectors in Exchange Server 2016 or 2019, and how they control mail flow into your Exchange organization."
 ---

 # Receive connectors

- **Summary**: Learn about Receive connectors in Exchange 2016 and Exchange 2019, and how they control mail flow into your Exchange organization.

 Exchange servers use Receive connectors to control inbound SMTP connections from:

 - Messaging servers that are external to the Exchange organization.